Nonparametric tests

 Implements: pvalue

-When there are no tied ranks, the exact p-value is computed using the pwilcox function from the Rmath package.
+When there are no tied ranks, the exact p-value is computed using the wilcoxcdf and wilcoxccdf functions from the StatsFuns package.
 In the presence of tied ranks, a p-value is computed by exhaustive enumeration of permutations, which can be very slow for even moderately sized data sets.

 Implements: pvalue